When Should You See a Periodontist?

 Loose teeth and gum recession – Longer looking teeth can signal recession of the gums and bone loss due to periodontal disease.
 As this disease progresses and attacks the jawbone (the anchor holding the teeth in place), the teeth may become loose or be lost all together.

 Related health conditions – Heart disease, diabetes, osteopenia and osteoporosis are highly correlated with periodontitis and periodontal infections.
-Pre-term low birth weight babies may also be linked to an untreated periodontal condition.
+Pre-term low birth weight babies may also be linked to an untreated periodontal condition or patients with severe .
 The bacterial infection can spread through the blood stream and affect other parts of the body.

 A recent study in the Journal of Oral Implantology reveals that the success of dental implants is at least partially determined by the number of surgeries the doctor previously performed.
 Patients interested in getting dental implants may also want to schedule an appointment with a board-certified periodontist like Dr. Aalam or Dr. Krivitsky to guarantee a great dental outcome.